Farhansaiyed315/30-days-javascript/Readme.md

  ✅ Array Methods (`map`, `filter`, `reduce`)
  ✅ LocalStorage
  ✅ APIs (basic) and more

+  📁 Structure
+  Topics broken into folders.
+  Exercises for hands-on practice.
+  Beginner to advanced JavaScript concepts.

+  📌 How to Use
+1. Clone the repo.
+2. Complete one topic per day.
+3. Use Git to track your progress.

+  💪 Stay Consistent, Keep Coding!

  How to Run??
 Clone this repo and open any folder in your browser: